 Hot Tip: Not sure where to start on your hotel research?
 Check out our guide to the best websites for booking hotels at the cheapest prices.

 The Hotel Renaissance

 If Airbnb is the affordable and cultural way to experience a new place, why did hotels come out on top when compared to whole-unit Airbnb rentals?
 The answer lies in Airbnb’s rising taxes and fees.
 While the unit may appear cheap to begin with, you’ll be hit with an average of 40.33% of your total cost in extra taxes and fees!
-What’s more, that number climbs up to 53.31% if you’re visiting Orlando.
+What’s more, that number climbs up to 53.31% if you’re visiting Orlando, Florida.

 If you belong to the minority of travelers who prefer “private room” Airbnbs, you can expect to pay an average of 35.91% of your total cost on taxes and fees.
-It’s a bit better, but still outrageous in certain cities like New Orleans (46.77%), Birmingham, AL (45.87%), and Seattle (45.43%).
+It’s a bit better, but still outrageous in certain cities like New Orleans (46.77%), Birmingham, Alabama (45.87%), and Seattle (45.43%).

 Compare that to hotels, where the worst you can do is spend an average 22.62% of your total cost in taxes and fees — in Las Vegas — and an average of 15.06% country-wide.
 So while renting an Airbnb is cheaper in some instances, you have to ask yourself, “What am I really paying for?”